paradite/n8n-stripe-keygen-ses-flow/README.md

 ### 1. Setup webhook to receive the event from Stripe.

-### 2. Validate the payment.
+### 2. Use If Node to validate the payment link.

 - Check `{{$json["body"]["data"]["object"]["payment_link"]}}` against your own payment link to make sure it's your payment link.

-- You might also want to do validation against Stripe API, but I didn't do it for simplicity.
+> You might also want to do validation against Stripe API, but I didn't do it for simplicity.

 ### 3. Generate license key using Keygen using `curl` command.